Shuaiwen-Cui/PhD_Poster/01 PhD Study/PhD Study Log.md

 ### 🚀 Nov 17

 ### 🚀 Nov 18
--  Appointment for Departure - when check-in 4:50 AM

 ### 🚀 Nov 19
-- Fly back to Singapore 9:00 Qing Dao Scoot
+- Paper Writing - Computing in IoT-based SHM

 ### 🚀 Nov 20 Mon
 - 4G Modem if not okay contact with Tu
+  - Get the computer first from the lab
+  - Use Dev Kit to rule out the 4G Modem Issue

 ### 🚀 Nov 21